 Arrive at your convenience into Port Moresby – the capital city of Papua New Guinea which is well connected with flights from Australia, Singapore, the Philippines and Hong Kong.

 If you arrive early we recommend getting a taxi from the hotel to visit either the National Museum or the Nature Park where you can respectively learn more about the fauna of the whole country and its culture.
 Both venues close at 3:00pm and are optional activities and require you to pay admission on site).

 The Boroko Market is directly in front of our hotel and the helpful security guards at the front gate can escort you there and back.
 At the market you will have the chance to meet some extremely friendly locals trading their wares.

-Citi Boutique Hotel can organise transportation to go to the Port Moresby Yacht Club.
-Pretty much the only attraction in town.
+The hotel can also organise transportation to dine at the Port Moresby Yacht Club.

-Arrival at Buka airport where we will be met and greeted by our local Bougainville team and escorted to our accommodation at Masalang Village
+Once arriving at Buka Airport we’ll be greeted by our local Bougainville team and escorted to our accommodation at Masalang Village

 Lunch at a local restaurant

 Board our bus to Kubu to visit the parliament house and access a gorgeous viewpoint allowing us to observe the whole of Buka passage, a strait filled with shipwrecks of WWII.